MailyRa/Hackbright-Final-Project/README.md

 - HTML
 - PostgresSQl

 **Framework/libraries:**
 - Flask
 - React-Bootstrap

 **APIs:**
 - Google Map's API

-**Authorization:**
-- Google OAuth 2.0

-##### Features:

-- Different loans such as:home, personal, educational, business and auto loans
-- Filter loans by government loans and/or Credit Unions.
-- Users can also compare different loans side by side to make it easier for the user to visualize when making the difference between their different options.
-- User  can “save”  loans to their profile or they can find the nearest banks which offer a particular loan.

 ### Future State

-The project roadmap for InfoLoan has a feature planned out for the next spring:
+The project InfoLoan has a feature planned out for the next spring:

 - I hope to extend this project by implementing the Google translation API into my website to expand my user base to others who speak different languages.